Procurement Policy

 • To encourage stakeholder involvement throughout the procurement process through communication and consultation

-• To ensure that goods, works and services are delivered to the required standard and in a cost effective manner
+• To ensure that goods, works and services are delivered to the required standard and in a cost-effective manner

 • To implement new contracts successfully, in line with agreed terms and conditions and effectively meet deliverables